 The Nullschool modeling of ocean currents for Mar 8 2014 shows a drift heading of 280 west, then offshore away from Java, past Cocos Islands, and on toward Reunion where debris was first found.
 The Nullschool wind model shows 6 knots heading west from bearing 95 early on the 8th.
 Over the next few days, winds shifted to carry light debris north and local currents show a small coastal gyre that might carry some debris to the Java Coast near its 7th Arc intersect.
 Some debris might be expected at Christmas Island or Enggano islands due to local variations of the winds and currents, but none was found.
 Cocos Islands appear to be the most likely site for an early island landfall.
 A survey of Cocos Islands debris in 2017 was not specific to MH370, but shows that a vast amount of various debris is deposited there.
 The tangaroablue.org Australian Marine Debris Initiative organizes volunteer beach cleanups.
 They reported null findings for MH370 debris on Western Australia beaches.
 The concentrated debris from cleanups at Christmas and Cocos Islands is piled in landfills, which may be worth examining.

-The Final ATSB Search Report appendix F analysis of barnacles from the flaperon found that they would grow faster in the colder water of the Southern Indian Ocean than in the tropical northern waters.
 Media reports cite academics saying that finding the cold water species Lepas australis on the debris could help determine where the plane went down.
 The appendix G on analysis of other available debris by Geoscience Australia does not mention that species, but their executive summary states that on two of the pieces that were colonized by species from tropical waters, there were no cool or cold water species found.
-This is not incompatible with an endpoint on the 7th arc near Java.
+This is compatible with an endpoint on the 7th arc near Java.
 Some debris found in Mozambique reportedly had no signs of barnacle attachment.
 Barnacle-free debris may have never entered subtropical waters in the Lepus anatifera reproductive temperature range of 18-24 degrees C. Lack of barnacle growth on some debris implies a crash site in tropical waters north of latitude 21S.

 Fuel endurance for the flight was reported by Boeing in the MH370 Investigation Report, Appendix 1.6E, Aircraft Performance Analysis.
 It shows a computed path ending near Java, but with an earlier turn south and the assumption of a constant flight speed (and turns at each ping ring crossing).
 This waypoint path is slightly longer than the closest Boeing fuel range plot, but the plane appears to be flying closer to the optimal Long Range Cruise speed along the way, which would improve the range.
 Their fuel range match is already fairly close.
 Victor Ianello has developed a more detailed fuel model, which may be applied to this waypoint path.